“Love without truth would be blind; truth without love would be like ‘a clanging cymbal’ (I Cor 13: 1).”

 - Judgments by the Moderators can be discussed with the Moderators via private messaging but not on the board itself.
 If you display any disrespect, contention, or hostility towards a Moderator your account will be suspended.
 Decisions of the Moderators may be appealed to the Administrator.

 - Users who persistently violate the rules will be banned.

 - Only one account is allowed per person.
-If your account is suspended you are no longer allowed to participate in the forums, do not create a new account or otherwise attempt to circumvent a suspension.
+If your account is suspended you are not allowed to participate in the forums, do not create a new account or otherwise attempt to circumvent a suspension.

 The administrators of Catholic Answers Forums reserve the right to remove, edit, move or close any on-line discussion, or part thereof, for any reason.